drakkar1969/arch-install/BOOTABLE-USB-GUIDE.md

 # Bootable USB Guide (UEFI)

-This section assumes that `/dev/sda` is the USB drive.
+This guide assumes that `/dev/sda` is the USB drive.
 You can use the `lsblk` command to check this.

 __Warning: this will destroy all data on the USB drive__.